czarnota/tietoevry-bash-training/README.md

 # Save current working directory as a new bookmark under the same name as directory
 $ goto +

-#Same as the above but the bookmark will be called `foo`
+# Same as the above, but the bookmark will be called `foo`
 $ goto + foo

-# Change directory `cd` to the `foo` bookmark
+# Change directory - `cd` to the `foo` bookmark
 $ goto foo

-# Should return an errorcode and print a message to standard error
+# Using non-existent bookmark should return an errorcode and print an error to stderr
-# that the 'asd' bookmark does not exist
 $ goto asd

 # List all bookmarks